About the Journal

 Editors’ Ethics

-The editor's decision to accept or reject a submission is based on its relevance, quality, clarity, and thematic appropriateness, supported by reviewers' feedback and plagiarism detection software (Turnitin).
+The editor's decision to accept or reject a submission is based on its relevance, quality, clarity, and thematic appropriateness, drawing on the reviewers’ observations and comments, as well as on plagiarism detection and AI-generated text identification software (Turnitin).
 Through the blind peer review policy, Albores ensures the confidentiality of the identities of both authors and reviewers.

 Albores is committed to transparency and to providing information to interested parties about the stages of the editorial process and the status of a submission.
 Manuscripts are evaluated without consideration of the author's ethnicity, gender, sexual orientation, religion, institutional affiliation, nationality, or any other personal characteristics.